USDA FoodKeeper – Cold Storage Guidelines

 If commercially bottled hot pepper sauce has gone bad, it may develop mold or unusual discoloration, such as dark spots or a cloudy appearance.
 Additionally, a sour or off smell and a change in texture, like becoming thicker or slimy, are signs that the sauce is no longer safe to consume.

 Hot Pepper Sauce may pose a risk of foodborne illness if not handled properly.
 The main pathogens of concern include bacteria such as Salmonella or E. coli which can thrive in improperly stored or contaminated sauce.
-To prevent foodborne illness, always refrigerate the sauce after opening, avoid cross-contamination with raw foods, and check for any signs of spoilage before consumption.
+To reduce the risk of foodborne illness, always refrigerate the sauce after opening, avoid cross-contamination with raw foods, and check for any signs of spoilage before consumption.
 High-risk scenarios include leaving the sauce at room temperature for extended periods or using contaminated utensils for serving.

 To maintain the quality of Hot Pepper Sauce, store it in a cool, dark place away from direct sunlight and heat sources.
 Refrigeration can help prolong the sauce's shelf life and preserve its flavor.
 Shake the bottle before each use to distribute any settled ingredients evenly.
 Avoid storing the sauce near strong-smelling items as it can absorb odors.
 Additionally, use a clean utensil each time to prevent contamination and seal the bottle tightly after each use.